 Trademark Battle Between ‘Gucci’ And ‘Guess’ Comes To An End On Amicable Ground

 The trademark battle between Gucci and Guess is one of the most important cases in the history of trademark because of the difference in opinion of different jurisdictions.
 It all started in the year 2009 when Gucci filed a trademark infringement case for some of its trademarks against Guess in New York Federal Court.
 In the year 2012 the court at first, awarded $4.7 million and later reduced it to $4.56 million because Gucci could not establish the actual loss it has suffered.
-Subsequently, in the year 2013, the Milan Court gave a judgement contradicting the New York’s judgement.
-It rejected all the claims of Gucci, ordering a cancellation of Gucci’s trademarks in Italy.
+Subsequently, in the year 2013, the Milan Court gave a judgement contradicting New York’s judgement.
+It rejected all the claims of Gucci, ordering the cancellation of Gucci’s trademarks in Italy.

 Gucci accused Guess of copying its designs to take unfair advantage of the fame that Gucci brand has in the fashion market.
 To put it in their words Gucci said that Guess tried to ‘Gucci-ize’ their products by making logos which similarly deceptive of theirs.
 The suit concentrated on the Gucci’s square G logo, its green and red stripes, and its interlocking G pattern as designs that Guess had allegedly copied.
 Gucci sued Guess in multiple jurisdictions like France, Italy, China and Australia.

-Judgement of New York Court:
+The judgement of the New York Court:

 The Court of New York held that Guess infringed the trademarks of Gucci because:

 - “Guess’sQuattro G Pattern is visually similar to Gucci’s Repeating GG Pattern”.

 - This, in addition to the similarities in colour scheme and tone “weighed strongly in Gucci’s favour”.

 The Court of Milan held that Guess did not infringe any of Gucci’s trademarks, primarily due to: